 A Familiar Scenario

-But as I sipped my morning coffee and read further, I didn’t ask myself how we should change our current value approach to match the current environment.
+But as I sipped my morning coffee and read further, I didn’t ask myself how we should change our current value approach (for the portion of our portfolios dedicated to value investing) to match the current environment.
 Instead, I found myself thinking about earlier in my career, the late 1990s.
 Tech ruled the day from 1995 through 1999, and value investors lagged back then too.

 While the S&P 500 remained near its all-time high, the recent massive selloff in the technology sector went mostly unnoticed.
 But for investors who follow the so-called “FANG” stocks (Facebook, Amazon, Netflix, Google) the hit was painful: About $60 billion in value was wiped out in just one afternoon, representing the largest selloff in nearly 2 years.